Skip to main content

 What ATS does The New York Times use?+

-The New York Times uses Greenhouse as its applicant tracking system.
+The New York Times uses Greenhouse as its applicant tracking system, verified against their live careers portal.
 Greenhouse parses your resume, extracts your contact info, work history, and skills, then ranks your application against the job description's required keywords.
 Resumes scoring below a 70–80% keyword match are typically filtered out before a recruiter ever sees them.

 What keywords help a resume pass The New York Times's ATS?+